mrchidubem/project/README.md

    ```

    See [FIREBASE_SETUP.md](FIREBASE_SETUP.md) for detailed instructions.

-   **Note**: Pharmacy Finder uses free OpenStreetMap API - no additional setup needed!

 4. **Start development server**
    ```bash
    npm run dev
    ```

-   The app will be available at `http://localhost:5173`

 5. **Build for production**
    ```bash